List of screw drives: Slot

-However, this design is not well-suited for installation by power tools, given that a power driver often slips out of the slot; this often causes damage to the screw and surrounding material.
+However, this design is not well-suited for installation by power tools, given that a power driver often cams out of the slot; this often causes damage to the screw and surrounding material.
 For this reason, cruciform-slotted along with drives have replaced the slot drive in numerous applications.
 The tool used to drive a slot is called a common blade, flat-blade, slot-head, flat-tip or flat-head / flathead screwdriver.
 A hollow-ground screwdriver is less likely to cam out (leave the slot due to the torque being translated into an axial force, similar to that encountered with Phillips drive but dependent only on driver blade), so more torque can be applied without damaging the screw head.
 Flat-blade jeweler's screwdrivers and the tips found in 1/4 in drive sets are generally hollow-ground.
 Note that it is this typical chisel shape which allows 9 screwdriver sizes to drive 24 different slotted screw sizes, with the drawbacks of not fitting as closely as a hollow-ground screwdriver would, and increasing the possibility of damaging the fastener or surrounding area.